FuelLabs/sway/sway-book/src/documentation/language/functions/return.md

 # Returning from functions

-In the previous sections we have seen how functions return values without much information.
+In the previous sections we have seen how functions return values without going into detail.
 In this section we will take a closer look at how we can return data from a function.

 There are two ways to return: